You are currently logged-out. You can log-in or create an account to see more talks, save favorites, and more.

 [72:23]

-I think that is a basic delusion, according to Dogen.
-So, what we have to see is, you know, this origin and way, system of measuring things is part of our life force. but we cannot measure this life force with using this measurement.
-So we don't need to, you know, take or eliminate this system of measurement, but we need to know that this is part of this, you know, universal flow, and we cannot contain this movement within our system of value.
-I think that's all Buddha, Nagarjuna, Rinzai and Dogen are saying.
+I think that is a basic delusion according to Dogen.
+So what we have to see is, you know, this origin and the way system of measuring things is part of our life force.
+But we cannot measure this life force with using this measurement.
+So we don't need to, you know, take or eliminate this system of measurement, but we need to know that this is part of this universal flow.
+We cannot contain this movement within our system of value.
+I think that all Buddha, Nagarjuna, Rinzai and Dogen is saying.

 So we need to free from our measurement, our way of doing things and attachment to my measure, to our measures.
-That's the way we can avoid the poisonous contact between self and medial dharmas.
+That's the way we can avoid the poisonous contact between self and middle dharmas.
 That makes our life more peaceful, more harmonious, more, how can I say, compassionate and flexible.
 Yeah, I was Where fire and wind go is up.
 So where the earth and water go is down.
 Where fire and wind go is up.
 So actually everywhere is up and everywhere is down.

 [74:33]